KernelDeimos/obvious-json/README.md

 # C++ Implementation Branch WARNING

-It's not working yet.
-This is 10,000 times slower and will crash your computer.
+It's not as fast as the javascript implementation for some reason.

 # Obvious JSON Parser